 Children have the right to express their views freely and be heard in all matters affecting them, and to have their views given due weight, in accordance with the CRC.
-Child participation should be an integral and systematic consideration of all UN policies and programmes at both entity level and UN-wide, and adequate opportunities for children to be heard in UN processes and fora, including when designing, implementing, and evaluating UN strategies, plans and approaches, should be established, reaching out to diverse groups of children.
-To this end, collective capacities across the whole system should be enhanced to ensure that such participation is 'effective and meaningful', defined by the Committee on the Rights of the Child as: 'transparent and informative; voluntary; respectful; relevant; child-friendly; inclusive; supported by training; safe and sensitive to risk; and accountable'.
-In order to promote meaningful participation, the UN should also ensure that information on children's rights is available for all children, including in child-friendly and accessible formats.
+Child participation should be an integral and systematic consideration in UN policies and programmes at both entity level and UN-wide, and adequate opportunities for children to be heard in UN processes and fora, including when designing, implementing, and evaluating UN strategies, plans and approaches, should be established, reaching out to diverse groups of children, including the hardest to reach.
+To this end, collective capacities across the whole system should be enhanced to ensure that such participation is "effective, ethical and meaningful", defined by the Committee on the Rights of the Child as: "transparent and informative; voluntary; respectful; relevant; child-friendly; inclusive; supported by training; safe and sensitive to risk; and accountable".
+To promote meaningful participation, the UN should also ensure that relevant information is available for all children, in child-friendly and accessible formats.